-- 5.3.98 Some customers may not be able to produce identification information equivalent to the standard.
+5.3.98 Some customers may not be able to produce identification information equivalent to the standard.
 Such cases may include, for example, some low-income customers in rented accommodation, customers with a legal, mental or physical inability to manage their affairs, individuals dependent on the care of others, dependant spouses/partners or minors, students, refugees and asylum seekers, migrant workers and prisoners.
-The firm will therefore need an approach that compensates for the difficulties that such customers may face in providing the standard evidence of identity. - SYSC 6.3.7 (5) G 5.3.99 The FSA Rules adopt a broad view of financial exclusion, in terms of Promoting Financial ensuring that, where people cannot reasonably be expected to produce Inclusion, December standard evidence of identity, they are not unreasonably denied access to financial services.
-The term is sometimes used in a narrower sense, for example, HM Treasury refers to those who, for specific reasons, do not have access to mainstream banking or financial services - that is, those at the lower end of income distribution who are socially/financially disadvantaged and in receipt of benefits, or those who chose not to seek access to financial products because they believed that they will be refused. - 5.3.100 Firms offering financial services directed at the financially aware may wish to consider whether any apparent inability to produce standard levels of identification evidence is consistent with the targeted market for these products. - 5.3.101 As a first step, before concluding that a customer cannot produce evidence of identity, firms will have established that the guidance on initial identity checks for private individuals set out in paragraphs 5.3.70 to 5.3.97 cannot reasonably be applied. - Guidance on verifying the identity of most categories of customers who 5.3.102 cannot provide the standard evidence is given in Part II, sector 1: Retail banking.
-Guidance on cases with more general application is given in paragraphs 5.3.104 to 5.3.114. - 5.3.103 Where a firm concludes that an individual customer cannot reasonably meet the standard identification requirement, and that the provisions in Part II, sector 1: Retail banking, Annex 1-I, cannot be met, it may accept as identification evidence a letter or statement from an appropriate person who knows the individual, that indicates that the person is who he says he is.
+The firm will therefore need an approach that compensates for the difficulties that such customers may face in providing the standard evidence of identity.
+SYSC 6.3.7 (5) G Promoting Financial Inclusion, December 2004 5.3.99 The FCA Rules adopt a broad view of financial exclusion, in terms of ensuring that, where people cannot reasonably be expected to produce standard evidence of identity, they are not unreasonably denied access to financial services.
+The term is sometimes used in a narrower sense, for example, HM Treasury refers to those who, for specific reasons, do not have access to mainstream banking or financial services - that is, those at the lower end of income distribution who are socially/financially disadvantaged and in receipt of benefits, or those who chose not to seek access to financial products because they believed that they will be refused.
+5.3.100 Firms offering financial services directed at the financially aware may wish to consider whether any apparent inability to produce standard levels of identification evidence is consistent with the targeted market for these products.
+5.3.101 As a first step, before concluding that a customer cannot produce evidence of identity, firms will have established that the guidance on initial identity checks for private individuals set out in paragraphs 5.3.70 to 5.3.97 cannot reasonably be applied.
+5.3.102 Guidance on verifying the identity of most categories of customers who cannot provide the standard evidence is given in Part II, sector 1: Retail banking .
+Guidance on cases with more general application is given in paragraphs 5.3.104 to 5.3.114.
+5.3.103 Where a firm concludes that an individual customer cannot reasonably meet the standard identification requirement, and that the provisions in Part II, sector 1: Retail banking , Annex 1-I, cannot be met, it may accept as identification evidence a letter or statement from an appropriate person who knows the individual, that indicates that the person is who he says he is.

-Persons without standard documents, in care homes, or in receipt of pension that the person is in receipt of a pension, could provide evidence of identity.
+Persons without standard documents, in care homes, or in receipt of pension

+5.3.104 An entitlement letter from the DWP, or a letter from the DWP confirming that the person is in receipt of a pension, could provide evidence of identity.
 If this is not available, or is inappropriate, a letter from an appropriate person, for example, the matron of a care home, may provide the necessary evidence.